comrumino/cpp-coursework/notes.md

 * trailing return types, `auto fcn(It beg, It end) -> typename remove_reference<decltype(*beg)>::type` if the function template return type is a related type of a template type parameter, instantiation of all possibilities is burdensome
 * type transformation template, metaprogramming, tranform a given template type parameter to a related type
 * variadic template, varying number of template arguments---use template parmeter pack

+## Condensed concurrency
+* task switch, doing a bit of one task followed by doing a bit of another task
+* context switch, the system operations that are performed to switch from one task to another
+    * save CPU state and instruction pointer
+    * determine the next task
+    * reload CPU state
+    * sometimes the instructions load from memory into cache and prevent CPU from executing instructions meanwhile
+* concurrency, a system performing multiple activites in parallel
+* concurrency illusion, single-core interleaves tasks and multiple activities are quick enough to feel like parallelism
+* hardware concurrency, multi-core or multi-processor systems can complete multiple activities in parallel
+* hardware threads, the number of independent tasks a processor can genuinely run concurrently
+* task parallelism, takes the parts of a task and does them concurrently (a task is divided in terms of processing)
+* data parallelism, takes the parts of data and process them concurrently (a task is divided in terms of data)
+* conveinently concurrent, a task which is easily made parallel in terms of processing or data
+* cost benefit, added complexity (likeli-hood of bugs), performance gain, overhead of thread spawning, and separation of concerns
+* client/server application, thread for each connection will at some point reduce overall performance due to task switching
+* abstraction penalty, the cost of using high-level facilities in terms of performance (but increased coherence and decreased errors)
+* data race, concurrent modification of the same object resulting in undefined behavior
+* lock-free programming, (difficult to get right) desing the data structure and its invariants so that modifcations are done as a series of indivisible changes which preserves the invariants
+* transaction, series of reads and writes followed by a commit all done in a single step. if can't proceed, then restarted
+* uniform initialization syntax, one use is to avoid "C++'s most vexing parse" (like accidental prototype of thread)
+* mutex, (mutual exclusion) synchronization primitive used to lock the associated data while being accessed and unlocked when done
+    * protect the right data---deadlocks, too much, or too little
+* oversubscription, when the number of threads running decreases performance due to task switching overhead

 ## Shared pointers
 * shared pointer, syntax `std::shared_ptr<int[]> sharedValues = std::make_shared<int[]>(20);` allows multiple clients to share access to that dynamically allocated heap memory by using reference counting use unique pointer unless you really need sharing